 Drowning deaths in young children are preventable.
-For more than 25 years, Keep Watch has been advising Australian parents and carers on how to keep their children safe when in, on or around the water.
+For more than 25 years, Keep Watch has been advising Australian parents and carers on how to keep their children safe around the water.

 Almost all of these deaths were due to a lack of active adult supervision.